rpm-software-management/dnf/doc/conf_ref.rst

 ``module_stream_switch``
     :ref:`boolean <boolean-label>`

     This option controls whether it's possible to switch enabled streams of a module.
+Default is ``False``.

 .. _multilib_policy-label: